 - To be sure widgets are worth continuing, plan ahead how you will monitor widget usage and keep track of changes over time.

-All widget concepts should be reviewed and approved by the OWC before you begin developing the widget.
+All widget concepts should be reviewed and approved by OEI and OWC before you begin developing the widget.
+Work with your internal product development process as needed.

 Get approval from: